 Houses can be decorated and your house will have a score depending on its decoration to compete with other home owners.
 The house with the highest score will be visible in the settlement, while the others merely exist in their own instance.

 Read more about player housing in our dedicated New World Housing guide!

 There are no mounts or naval battle but both might be added in the future if players want it.

-The following weapons and off-hand items have been spotted so far:
+The following weapons and off-hand items are confirmed at launch:

 Armor comes in many different sets of Cloth, Leather and Heavy Armor.